AEK (men's water polo): History

-The waterpolo department of AEK was first founded in 1962 and maintained until the early 1970s.
+The water polo department of AEK was first founded in 1962 and maintained until the early 1970s.
 During its first season, they won two Third Division Championships.
-In 1963, AEK was fourth in the Third Division Championship, in the same position in 1964, third in 1965 and champion in 1966, to compete the following year 1967 in the Second Division where they finished sixth and relegated.
+In 1963, AEK was fourth in the Third Division Championship, in the same position in 1964, third in 1965 and champion in 1966, to compete for the following year 1967 in the Second Division where they finished sixth and relegated.

 Champion again in 1968 in the Third Division, they did not play in the 1969 championship of the A2 Greek Water Polo League and so, somewhere there, the thread of that team is lost.
 The department was re-established in 2017.
 The decision to re-establish the department by the Board of AEK Sports Club was received on March 23, 2017, after the proposal made by Panos Michalopoulos and Giorgos Kirmizoglou, something that was officially announced after a while.

-On 6 July 2020, the club promoted to the Greek Water Polo League for the first time in their history.
+On 6 July 2020, the club was promoted to the Greek Water Polo League for the first time in its history.
+In 2021 the club participated in the first Greek Cup final of its short history and lost the game against Olympiacos.